smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/GetFilePath/index.md

 : SDL

 Purpose
-: Retrieve a file path from the HMI app service provider
+: Retrieve a file path from the HMI App Service Provider (ASP)

 ### Request